 A great way to bring fragrant tulips indoors is to force them for winter bloom.
 Among the most fragrant and easily-forced tulips are ‘Bellona’, a yellow, single early tulip, and, my favorite, ‘Apricot Beauty’.
 There’s something magical about having a pot of sweet-smelling tulips on the living-room table as you watch the snow falling outside.

 Plant deep in well-drained soil

 Many hybrids and cultivars are not reliably perennial, so you can’t count on blooms year after year from the same bulb.
-That’s why lots of gardeners treat tulips like annuals, and pull them out of the ground once they’ve finished flowering.
+That’s why lots of gardeners treat tulips like annuals and pull them out of the ground once they’ve finished flowering.
 They find it easier to plant new bulbs each fall than to watch a planting decline over the years.
 Some varieties are a little more tenacious.
-I’ve found Darwin Hybrids to be the most reliably perennial— aside from species tulips, most of which aren’t fragrant.
-With ideal conditions, some Darwins may flower every spring for 5 or 6 years.
-Most hybrid tulips, however are relatively short-lived no matter what the conditions.
+I’ve found Darwin hybrids to be the most reliably perennial—aside from species tulips, most of which aren’t fragrant.
+With ideal conditions, some Darwins may flower every spring for five or six years.
+Most hybrid tulips, however, are relatively short-lived no matter what the conditions.

-You can also keep bulbs cool in the summer by overplanting them with large-leaved perennials.
+You can also keep bulbs cool in summer by overplanting them with large-leaved perennials.
 In sunny areas I use peonies (Paeonia spp.) and columbine meadow rue (Thalictrum aquilegiifolium), and in semi-shade, hostas.
-An extra bonus of using large-leaved companions is that their emerging foliage helps hide the withering greenery of the tulips.
+A bonus of using large-leaved companions is that their emerging foliage helps hide the withering greenery of the tulips.